Sruthidoppasani/BrainStroke_Prediction/README.md

-##FAST-EYE: AI-Powered Brain Stroke Early Screening
+# FAST-EYE: AI-Powered Brain Stroke Early Screening
-Face Analysis + Speech Analysis + Symptom Chat (Hackathon Prototype)

 FAST-EYE is an AI-powered stroke early-screening prototype that analyzes: